-According to the National Council on Aging, every 11 seconds, an older adult is treated in the emergency room for injuries resulting from a fall.
+Every 11 seconds, an older adult is treated in the emergency room for injuries resulting from a fall.
 And, it’s estimated that 80% of these falls happen in the bathroom.
-These fall-related injuries can range from minor cuts, scrapes, and bruises to more severe injuries, including broken bones, hip fractures, head contusions, and even spinal cord injury.
+Fall-related injuries can range from minor cuts, scrapes, and bruises to more severe injuries, including broken bones, hip fractures, head contusions, and even spinal cord injury.

 As we age, reduced muscle strength and balance can make falls more common, and those with a history of falls have an even greater risk of falling again.
 In the bathroom, this can occur when stepping into and exiting the tub or shower; when reaching for a towel bar, sink top, or other objects for balance when walking; and when sitting down and getting up from the toilet.

 Installing safety features in the bathroom can reduce the risk, and there are many options available: